Tasarinan/editor-framework/README.md

  - Log System
    - Use Winston for low level logs
    - Log to file
-   - A powerful console panel for display and query your logs
+   - A powerful console window for display and query your logs
  - Global Selection
    - Selection cached and synced amongs windows
    - User can register his own selection type